rimbach/Ccluster.jl/README.md

 Ccluster implements a clustering algorithm for univariate polynomials whose coefficients are complex numbers.

+Ccluster.jl is compatible with julia >= 1.1.0.
-The current version is compatible with julia 0.6.
-It will be soon updated for julia 1.1.
+Branch compat-julia-v0.6 is compatible with julia 0.6, but is not intended to be maintained.

 ## Brief description